a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 	2. Most of the instructions are 16 bit
 		1. Some of the instructions are 32 bit
 5. Go to ARM website and explore Thumb 2 ISA	1. [https://developer.arm.com/documentation/ddi0553/latest](https://developer.arm.com/documentation/ddi0553/latest)
+6. Instruction level debugging:
+	1. Put breakpoints in main code
+		1. We can see breakpoints in Disassembly window
+	2. Put breakpoints in Disassembly window
+		1. Instruction level debugging
+			1. Check registers
+			2. Check memory browser

 ### IDE Option for Instruction Level Debugging ###
+1.

 ## Data Types to Manipulate Floating Point Data ##
 ### Manipulating Decimal Numbers in 'C' ###